danielbodnar/awesome-stars/BY-LANG.md

 - [qdm12/basedevcontainer](https://github.com/qdm12/basedevcontainer) - Base development Docker image used by other development Docker images
 - [WUAmin/alpine-l2tp-vpn-client](https://github.com/WUAmin/alpine-l2tp-vpn-client) - An Alpine based docker image to setup an L2TP over IPsec VPN client w/ PSK (and optionally Socks5) within the container.
 - [haslersn/any-nix-shell](https://github.com/haslersn/any-nix-shell) - fish and zsh support for the nix run and nix-shell environments of the Nix package manager
-- [ivan-hc/AM](https://github.com/ivan-hc/AM) - AppImage packages Database "AUR-inspired" and CLI to manage/install/update them!
+- [ivan-hc/AM](https://github.com/ivan-hc/AM) - An "AUR-inspired" Database of AppImage packages and a CLI to manage/install/update them system-wide!
 This repo lists 1900+ standalone apps for GNU/Linux.
-You can extend it by adding your custom repositories, allows you t
+You can extend it with custom repositories, cr
 - [xmake-io/xrepo](https://github.com/xmake-io/xrepo) - 🗂️ A cross-platform C/C++ package manager based on Xmake
 - [ocaml/opam-repository](https://github.com/ocaml/opam-repository) - Main public package repository for opam, the source package manager of OCaml.
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu